 Sewing Machine Fun is reader-supported!
 If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

-Today, let’s get into some of my favorite places to download in-the-hoop embroidery designs for your machine.
+Today, let’s get into some of my favorite places to download free in-the-hoop embroidery designs for your machine and a few places worth looking at purchasing from.

-I have embroidery software, and I have fun occasionally creating my own designs.
+I have embroidery software, and I have fun creating my own designs.
 But who are we kidding?
-I’m a busy mom of two girls, and time is money.
-If I’m not looking forward to digitizing a project that will take several hours, it is worth it to download a freebie or purchase a pre-made design.
+I’m a busy mom, and time is money.
+If I’m not looking forward to digitizing a project that will take several hours, it is so worth it to download a freebie or purchase a pre-made design.

-After my post on where to find free embroidery designs online was well-received, I decided to put together this list of where to buy or download free in-the-hoop embroidery designs to help you find your next embroidery project.
+After my post on where to find free embroidery designs online was well-received, I then put together this list of where to buy or download free in-the-hoop embroidery designs to help you find your next embroidery project!

 What is an in-the-hoop embroidery design?

 After you overcome the initial learning curve, making in-the-hoop designs is quick, easy, and an excellent scrap fabric buster.
-Some designs will be super simple whereas more advanced projects will have more steps.
-Theses designs can make perfect gifts for baby showers, friends, kids’ teachers, and even neighbors around the holidays.
+Some designs are super simple whereas more advanced projects have more steps.
+And, these designs make perfect embroidery gifts for baby showers, friends, kids’ teachers, and even neighbors around the holidays.

 As a note, clicking on the titles should take you to the websites if you don’t see a link in the text below.